Honoring the Call of Closure

 That’s why most folk don’t do it.
-In fact, for about three years I hadn’t been doing it.
+In fact, for about three years on and off I hadn’t been doing it.
 I’d been tinkering with it – but not immersing.
 I had been feeling it, needing it, yearning for it, but not quite yet doing it all.
 I activated some aspects of contracting (vs. expanding) and saying NO – like selling off one part of my business to a beautiful client who is loving it all into better existence again.
 Or by deciding not to re-certify with an international organization to deliver their material.
 A tough one, as I love the organization and it had afforded me some incredible experiences around the world by running high-end retreats for their forums, or doing 5-star events with them.
 I was also “contracting” by not taking on as many coaching clients and referring them out to trusted colleagues.
 But it didn’t feel drastic enough and I didn’t love enough of the elements I was still choosing to keep in my busy work bundle.
 And there was the other stuff going on for me too… that’s life!

 MY LIFE WAS COLLIDING…